djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 64. Test any of imported skills in chat.
 <img width="1000" alt="image" src="hands-on-lab-assets/image29.png">

-65. Again, click on profile icon, then settings.
+65. Again, click on the profile icon, then settings.
 <img width="1000" alt="image" src="hands-on-lab-assets/image29.1.png">

 66. Click on "Skill configurations".
 Set "number of form fields" to 0.